Dr Marine Joly

 I was the PI of the 2-year project ‘Macacognitum’ (2014-2016) where I investigated the differential influence of social style on cognitive skills in closely related monkey species.
-I conducted observations and cognitive experiments in several European facilities: Monkey Haven on the Isle of Wight, Parco Faunistico Piano dell'Abatino in Italy (collaboration with Arianna De Marco and Bernard Thierry) and at the BPRC, The Netherlands (in collaboration with Liesbeth Sterck).
+I conducted observations and cognitive experiments in several European facilities: Monkey Haven on the Isle of Wight, Parco Faunistico Piano dell'Abatino in Italy (collaboration with Dr Arianna De Marco) and at the BPRC, The Netherlands (in collaboration with Prof Liesbeth Sterck).

 My research interests lie in the evolutionary dynamics of human and non-human primate behaviour and intelligence.
 I investigate executive functions (working memory, inhibitory control), spatial cognition, and interaction between spatial and social cognition in human and non-human primates.
 I conduct my research in collaboration with zoo institutions (e.g. Monkey Haven, Isle of Wight) but also in the field (e.g. Madagascar, Indonesia).

 - Spatial-social interaction